ministryofjustice/security-guidance/policies/privileged-user-guide.md

 ## Introduction

 This guide outlines the security procedures and advice that privileged users should follow to access the MoJ's IT systems in a safe and secure manner.
 Privileged users are those who have elevated levels of system access in order to manage IT system components to meet MoJ IT service requirements.
-Privileged users may install software, configure and upgrade IT systems, input into the Service Management Tool for the systems they manage and run day-to-day operations to satisfy continuity of service, recovery, security and performance needs.
+Privileged users may, for example, install software, configure and upgrade IT systems, input into the Service Management Tool for the systems they manage and run day-to-day operations to satisfy continuity of service, recovery, security and performance needs.

 Specific responsibilities of individual privileged users are likely to vary depending on the systems they manage.
 The system's Information Risk Assessment Report (IRAR) will document the security controls, some of which the system's privileged users will run.
 For a comprehensive list of individual responsibilities, privileged users should refer to the system specific documentation.
 This page is the first in a series of guides for privileged users within the MoJ.